Pan Pacific International Holdings Corporation

 Senior Executive Officer (Head of Asia Business)

-Senior Executive Officer (Head of IT Support Headquarters)
+Senior Executive Officer (Head of MARUKAI Business)